aidanbeck/syntaxlor/README.md

 ## Old Cove Examples.
 Syntaxlor solves a design program for my text based game [Old Cove](github.com/aidanbeck/old-cove).
 The narrative's room & path structure can be defined with JSON, but it is incredibly verbose.
-Writing directly in JavaScript allowed me to use helper functions, which alleviate this but left much to be desired.
+Writing directly in JavaScript allowed me to use helper functions, which alleviates this but left much to be desired.

 **An Example of an Old Cove room**